Microsoft Employee Benefits

 Within a Roth your money grows tax-free.
 These same dollars, and the growth, are also distributed tax-free when accessed in retirement.
 Having a bucket of retirement assets that can be distributed tax-free, provides for greater control of the income you realize and your resulting tax bill throughout retirement.

-Reduce Taxable Income Using Microsoft’s Deferred Compensation Plan
+The Microsoft’s Deferred Compensation Plan (DCP)

-It works similarly to a pre-tax 401(k) plan.
+DCP works similarly to a pre-tax 401(k) plan.
 It is an opportunity to save and invest dollars on a pre-tax basis.

 You can enroll in DCP 2 times a year: